What’s the Rate of Return of Major Gift Fundraising?

 Find out how we can help you achieve your fundraising goals with world-class consulting and custom training.

 Looking for untapped revenues?
-Look to your major gift prospects.
+Look to your major donors and prospects.

-You can almost certainly improve your fundraising bottom line if you had more time and resources to spend with your major donors and major donor prospects.
+You can almost certainly improve your fundraising bottom line if you spent more time and resources on your major donors and prospects.

 Many organizations hold endowment investments that are bringing in only a 3-4% return.
 Compare that to the potential return from major gifts of 10:1.
 And these gifts can do the work of your mission right away.

 What if your organization could invest $100,000 in major gift fundraising… imagine seeing the benefits a year from now of $500,000, or $1 million – or even $5 million, depending on your donor prospects.
-It often only takes a few donors to reach these totals.
+This would be a 900% return!

 You may not yet even know how much potential there is!
-You could be sitting on a “gold mine,” but without the staff resources or tools to make the most of the potential… it just sits there, untapped.
+You could be sitting on a “gold mine,” but without enough staff resources or tools… it just sits there, untapped.

 This means you likely have donors with potential who continue to go uninspired, without the meaningful discussions that lead to meaningful gifts, without the conversations that move people to make a difference.